|Home » TECHNOLOGY » Offshore » Wind turbine technology for offshore locations|

 The impacts of maintenance strategy on nacelle design relate to:

-- Systems in the nacelle for handling components
+- Systems in the nacelle for handling components; and

-- The philosophical choice between whether the nacelle systems should be (a) designed for long life and reliability in an integrated design that is not particularly sympathetic to local maintenance and partial removal of sub-systems or (b) designed in a less cost-effective modular way for easy access to components
+- The strategic choice between whether the nacelle systems should be (a) designed for long life and reliability in an integrated design that is not particularly sympathetic to local maintenance and partial removal of sub-systems or (b) designed in a less cost-effective modular way for easy access to components.

 Transformers may be located in the nacelle or inside the tower base.
 Transformer failures have occurred in offshore turbines, but it is not clear that there is any fundamental problem with location either in the nacelle or the tower base.